 For those of you that are not up to experimentation, the mix folders provide instantly usable sound and a variety of tones and colors.
 Four different stereo mixes are included, coming from four different people.
 One for each patch in the percussion ensemble.
 Each one emphasizes very different parts of the percussion section, underlines different characters, and encourages different movements.
 Definitely, a great point to start, and switching mix folders out can completely change the feel of your composition.

 So some users will be disappointed that they can’t “just play” a patch with a lot of different instruments mapped to different key ranges, and that’s fair.
 I some people might have wished to see some pre-made “master hits”, sounds already layered together into one gigantic impact, so you can just fire them at the press of a “button”.

 I don’t think there is anything wrong with wanting that, but that’s just not what these three libraries are for.
-There is others for that sort of thing, while these focus more on creative work, than quick fire solutions.
+There are others for that sort of thing, while these focus more on creative work than quick-fire solutions.

-I would say that giving users the choice to layer sounds as they see fit, may help steering us away from tracks using the exact same “mega hit” over and over, and helping each user sound a bit more creative and, individual.
-Some, however, might also feel overwhelmed freedom in which they don’t know how to bloom creatively.
-It is a known fact that limitation can be a great way to force yourself to be creative, and if nothing else, limitation is something these libraries certainly don’t have.
+I would say that giving users the choice to layer sounds as they see fit, may help to steer us away from tracks using the exact same “mega-hit” over and over, and helping each user sound a bit more creative and, individual.
+Some, however, might also feel overwhelmed by freedom in which they don’t know how to bloom creatively.
+It is a known fact that limitation can be a great way to force yourself to be creative, and if nothing else, the limitation is something these libraries certainly don’t have.

 To anyone feeling overwhelmed with this library bundle, I would suggest that you pick a single Stereo Mix, and just work with a hat for a while.
 It makes it a lot easier to learn.